sahib/rmlint/docs/rmlint.1.rst

 1. **False Positives:** Depending on the options you use, there is a very slight risk of false positives (files that are erroneously detected as duplicate).
-   The default hash function (SHA1) is pretty safe but in theory it is possible for two files to have then same hash.
-This happens about once in 2 ** 80 files, so it is very very unlikely.
+   The default hash function (sha512) is very safe but in theory it is possible for two files to have then same hash.
+If you had 10^73 different files, all the same size, then the chance of a false positive is still less than 1 in a billion.
    If you're concerned just use the ``--paranoid`` (``-pp``) option.
-This will compare all the files byte-by-byte and is not much slower than SHA1.
+This will compare all the files byte-by-byte and is not much slower than sha512 (it may even be faster), although it is a lot more memory-hungry.

 2. **File modification during or after rmlint run:** It is possible that a file that ``rmlint`` recognized as duplicate is modified afterwards, resulting in